A new Schwarz-Pick Lemma at the boundary and rigidity of holomorphic maps: Rigidity of conformal pseudometrics

 where the last $\sim$ follows from $\varphi$ extending smoothly on $\oD$.
-Therefore, hypothesis (2) implies that for $n$ sufficiently large, the sequence $\{r_n:=1-1/n\}$ satisfies the hypotheses of Lemma~\ref{lemma-slice-auto}.
+Therefore, for $n$ sufficiently large, the sequence $\{r_n:=1-1/n\}$ satisfies the hypotheses of Lemma~\ref{lemma-slice-auto}.
 Hence, $F|_{\varphi(\D)}:\varphi(\D)\to F(\varphi(\D))$ is a biholomorphism.
 By the arbitrariness of $\varphi$, it follows that $F$ maps complex geodesics of $D$ containing $p$ in the closure onto complex geodesics of $D'$ acting as an isometry on them.
+Hence, by \cite[Theorem~1.2]{BKZ}, $F$ is a biholomorphism. \end{proof}